-Conclusion: Cholecalciferol is converted in the liver to calcifediol (25-hydroxycholecalciferol); ergocalciferol is converted hydroxyergocalciferol.
+Conclusion: Cholecalciferol is converted in the liver to calcifediol (25-hydroxycholecalciferol); ergocalciferol is converted to 25hydroxyergocalciferol.
 These two vitamin D metabolites (called 25-hydroxyvitamin D or 25(OH)D) are measured in serum to determine a person's vitamin D status.
-Calcifediol is further hydroxylated by the kidneys and some of the immune system cells to form calcitriol (also known as 1.25-dihydroxycholecalciferol), the biologically active form of vitamin D. Calcitriol circulates as a hormone in the blood, having a major role regulating the concentration of calcium and phosphate, and promoting the healthy growth and remodeling of bone.
+Calcifediol is further hydroxylated by the kidneys and some of the immune system cells to form calcitriol (also known as 1,25-dihydroxycholecalciferol), the biologically active form of vitamin D. Calcitriol circulates as a hormone in the blood, having a major role regulating the concentration of calcium and phosphate, and promoting the healthy growth and remodeling of bone.
 Calcitriol also has other effects, including some on cell growth, neuromuscular and immune functions, and reduction of inflammation.
-There is conflicting evidence about the benefits of interventions with vitamin D, one view purporting an intake of 4,000-12,000 IU/day from sun exposure with concomitant serum 25-hydroxyvitamin D levels of 40 to 80 ng/mL, while another view is that serum concentrations above 50 ng/mL are not plausible.
-United States National Institutes The

-Health Office of Dietary Supplements established a Vitamin D Initiative in 2014 to track current research and provide education to consumers.
+There is conflicting evidence about the benefits of interventions with vitamin D, one view purporting an intake of 4,000- 12,000 IU/day from sun exposure with concomitant serum 25hydroxyvitamin D levels of 40 to 80 ng/mL. while another view is that serum concentrations above 50 ng/mL are not plausible.
+The United States National Institutes of Health Office of Dietary Supplements established a Vitamin D Initiative in 2014 to track current research and provide education to consumers.

 In their 2020 update it was recognized that a growing body of research suggests that vitamin D might play some role in the prevention and treatment of types 1 and 2 diabetes, glucose intolerance, hypertension, multiple sclerosis, and other medical conditions.
 However, it was concluded that the available evidence was either inadequate or too contradictory to confirm the effectiveness of vitamin D on those conditions, save for the more positive findings on bone health.
 Some preliminary studies link low vitamin D levels with disease later in life.
 One meta-analysis found a decrease in mortality in elderly people.
 Another meta-analysis covering over 350,000 people concluded that vitamin D supplementation in unselected community-dwelling individuals does not reduce skeletal (total fracture) or non-skeletal outcomes (myocardial infarction, ischemic heart disease, stroke, cerebrovascular disease, cancer) by more than 15%, and that further research trials with similar design are unlikely to change these conclusions.
-A 2019 meta-analysis found that a small increase in risk of stroke when calcium supplements were added to vitamin D. Evidence as of 2013 is insufficient to determine whether vitamin D affects the risk of cancer.